isomerpages/govtech-gobusiness/_FAQ/1gm-marine.md

 Only <a href="https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers" target="_blank">MOH Licensed Healthcare Institute (HCI)</a> can conduct on-arrival offshore PCR swab test onboard vessel only upon obtaining MOH’s approval by following the steps below:

 <ins>a.
 Register for offsite swab application with MOH</ins>

 The appointed HCI can register their offsite swab application with MOH via <a href="https://go.gov.sg/offsitecovid19swab" target="_blank">here</a>.
 The appointed HCI must ensure that all on-arrival swab tests to be done onboard vessel in the shipyard or berthed next to shore.
 No on-arrival PCR swab tests can be done at the anchorage unless explicitly approved by MPA.

 Please indicate “Yes” under Question 2 “Have HPB and Sector Lead endorsed this application?” in the link stated above for offsite swab application and follow-up with the next step below.

-<ins>Inform MOH Licensing Division and EDB Central COVID Ops Team</ins>
+<ins>b.
+Inform MOH Licensing Division and EDB Central COVID Ops Team</ins>

 Only appointed HCI by Ship agent/Shipyard can write in to the MOH Licensing Division (<a href = "mailto: eLIS@moh.gov.sg">eLIS@moh.gov.sg</a>) and copy to <a href = "mailto: cco@edb.gov.sg">cco@edb.gov.sg</a> to follow up on the approval process where MOH Licensing Division must approve the appointed HCI before the on-arrival onboard or sign off pre-departure swab test on the vessel crew can be performed.

 Email to MOH Licensing Division to include the following information which is not exhaustive:
-I.	Email header: Mandatory Precautionary Measure on Arrival Onboard PCR Swab Tests for inbound vessels’ crew calling into shipyards for repairs / Pre-Departure Tests for Sign offs only in shipyards or berthed next to shore
+- I.	Email header: Mandatory Precautionary Measure on Arrival Onboard PCR Swab Tests for inbound vessels’ crew calling into shipyards for repairs / Pre-Departure Tests for Sign offs only in shipyards or berthed next to shore
-II.
+- II.
 HCI Name;
-III.
+- III.
 HCI Swabbers’ name;
-IV.
+- IV.
 Ship agent/Ship owner/Shipyard name that appoint HCI;
-V.	Date and planned time of Swab to be done;
+- V.	Date and planned time of Swab to be done;
-VI.
+- VI.
 Location of Swab to be done;
-VII.
+- VII.
 Application date to MOH eLIS for approval to perform offsite swab / show screenshot of approval to MOH eLIS submitted; and
-VIII.
+- VIII.
 Laboratory Name where collected swabs will be tested.

 For urgent on-arrival onboard swabs (defined as swabs to be done over the next 10 calendar days), appointed HCI by Ship agent/Shipyard has to write in to the MOH Licensing Division (<a href = "mailto: eLIS@moh.gov.sg">eLIS@moh.gov.sg</a>) and copy to <a href = "mailto: cco@edb.gov.sg">cco@edb.gov.sg</a> to expedite the approval to conduct offsite swab testing.
 Only appointed HCI may email or call MOH Licensing Division for urgent confirmation.
 Urgent applications will be approved only on a case by case basis with justifications.